splunk/splunkrepl/README.md

 * `:web * | head 10`

 ##### :set
-Stores a command using the specified key.
+Stores a command in memory using the specified key. splunkrepl allows you to store an arbitrary number of commands which you can retrieve for later use.
+The commands are automatically loaded on startup from the `.splunkrepl` file in the home directory.

 Argument | Description
 -------- | --------------